24kW Combi Boiler Guide – How Much And Which One’s Best?

 Overall, we put the Worcester 25i up there as one of, if not the best combi with a 24kW heating output.

-It has an exceptional warranty at 10 years, can be fitted for under £2,000 and has plenty of useful features such as frost protection, not to mention it’s compatible with a wide range of smart controls.
+It has an exceptional warranty at 10 years, you can fit the boiler for under £2,000 and has plenty of useful features such as frost protection, not to mention it’s compatible with a wide range of smart controls.

 Below, we’ll walk you through its key features and explain why this model is out top pick.